HPond1458/cse15l---lab-reports/labreport1.md

 The absolute path to the working directory was `/c/Users/henry/lecture1`.

 When no argument was offered, the command simply listed the contents of the `lecture1` directory, that being the three files and the folder seen in the output above.
+This is because when `ls` is ran without arguments, it lists the contents of the current working directory, which in this case is `/c/Users/henry/lecture1`.

 This output is not an error, as the command executed as expected.